ptvan/ptvan.github.io/_posts/2019-09-10-project-euler.md

 * As was the case in R, it's good to be familiar with your libraries.
 For project Euler in particular, [math](https://pypi.org/project/maths/) is very helpful.

-As I grew more comfortable with Python, more code snippets were added to [python-snippets](https://github.com/ptvan/python-snippets).
+*Update: As I grew more comfortable with Python, more code snippets were added to [python-snippets](https://github.com/ptvan/python-snippets).*